zry656565/jblog/_posts/2012-10-14-sol-a-sunny-little-virtual-machine.md

 ## Some examples

-The code below is expressed in a simplified assembly language that is almost 1:1 with the C API code for defining these programs programatically, and thus the assembly language itself should be considered irrelevant beyond explaining the instructions executed.
+The code below is expressed in a simplified assembly language that is almost 1:1 with the C API for defining these programs programatically, and so the assembly language itself should be considered irrelevant beyond explaining the instructions executed.

 - In the output, lines like these: `[vm] ______________ ...` denote whent he scheduler regains control after running a task and the task either returned or yielded.
 This is one "execution iteration".
 When running multiple tasks, you will usually see tasks interleved in round-robin order between these "execution iteration" marker lines.